K L I K • H I E R • V O O R • N E D E R L A N D S > >

 Photo by Rosario Forjaz

-'Weed' is something that only lives in our heads, only plants that we do not cultivate in our garden or parks, we call 'weed'.
-This is an exercise to define yourself as human being in our society by using these plants as a metaphor by associating you with them and determining their place in the natural world in relation to our society.
+“Weeds” exist only in our minds—plants we label as such simply because we don’t cultivate them in our gardens or parks.
+This exercise invites you to reflect on your place in society by using these plants as metaphors, associating yourself with them and considering their role in the natural world in relation to human society.

 TWB explores local communities as dynamic entities in constant transformation, connecting people, territories and ecologies through movement, the art of walking and the relationship between the city and the landscape of Guimarães TWB will take place from 26th of March to 12th of April in Guimarães, in Bairro C, with the meeting point at the Garagem Avenida Gallery/School of Architecture, Art and Design.